tomjoht/documentation-theme-jekyll/_pages/mydoc/mydoc_pages.md

 [Some link](#someIdTag)

-For details about linking to headings on pages using automated links, see [Automated links to headings on pages][mydoc_hyperlinks-bookmarklinks].
+For details about linking to headings on pages using automated links, see [Automated links to headings on pages][mydoc_hyperlinks.html#bookmarklinks].

 ## Specify a particular page layout